dgp1130/blog/src/www/posts/html-fragments/html-fragments.md

 includes a single tweet along with an open DevTools Network tab showing that the tweet was fetched as an HTML fragment.](demos/4-embed.avif)(demos/4-embed.webp)(demos/4-embed.png)

+So that's the interesting part of this blog post and you can stop reading now.
+I also have a [follow-up post](/posts/streamable-html-fragments/) which _streams_ HTML fragments.
+There were a lot of unexpected nuances and challenges with making this approach streamable, so check it out!

+However, I never really explained how my implementation of `parseDomFragment()` works.
+I encountered a few surprising edge cases and learned some interesting tidbits about the web specification, so if that is your kind of thing, keep reading.

 ## Implementation

-So that's the interesting part of this blog post and you can stop reading now, but I never really explained how my implementation of `parseDomFragment()` works.
-I encountered a few surprising edge cases and learned some interesting tidbits about the web specification, so if that is your kind of thing, keep reading.

 It turns out that `parseDomFragment()` is only about 40 lines of meaningful code.
 Fundamentally, all it does is call: